 Validating your eligibility for benefits and credits

-The Canada Revenue Agency (CRA) might ask you for supporting documents as part of the validation process.
+The Canada Revenue Agency (CRA) might ask you for documents as part of the validation process.
 The purpose of the validation process is to:

 - maintain the integrity of child and family benefit and credit programs by reviewing areas of possible non-compliance

 Our review could increase or decrease your benefits, depending on your situation.
-We will let you know the results of our review within 45 days after we receive the documents we asked you for.

 What do you need to do if you receive a letter or questionnaire?

-If the CRA sends you receive a letter or questionnaire, you must reply.
+If the CRA sends you a letter or questionnaire, you must reply.
 If you do not, your child and family benefits or credits could stop.
 In some situations you might have to repay benefits or credits you already received.